 “If you want to work with clients, you need to be able to sell the work that you’re doing to them and their company stakeholders.
 If you want to work in-house, you need to sell the work you’re doing to your leadership team.
 Additionally, having a sales-mindset helps when you’re identifying growth opportunities in your accounts.
 We might not be selling a physical product, but we are absolutely selling solutions to problems.”

 “The perception is there because we [search marketers] tend to be data nerds,” says Natalie Barreda.
 “Search is a pretty mature medium, and most advertisers have been advertising in the space for a while now.
 Being able to come up with creative ideas that get clients/stakeholders excited are going to cause you to stand out amongst the crowd as an innovative thinker.
 A couple of years ago, one of the leaders at my company at the time told me ‘Make mistakes.
 Try things out.
 Learn.
 Don’t be afraid’ and that piece of advice has stuck with me for years.”

 7. See the Larger Picture

 “While quality score and leads are important metrics, CMOs are laser-focused on the ROI of marketing spend in 2018, according to Gartner.
 This will force paid marketers to go deeper in the funnel to show the business impact of their ad spend,” says JD Prater, Director of Growth Marketing at AdStage.

 “So to be a badass PPCer, learn how to import and map offline conversions back into AdWords, Bing Ads, and Facebook.
-Then understand what campaign optimizations will drive more ROI rather than focusing on metrics that aren’t necessarily growing the business.”
+Then use the closed-loop reporting approach to understand what campaign optimizations will drive more ROI -- rather than focusing on metrics that aren't necessarily growing the business.”